 - Department of Surgery

-- Co-Medical Director Bariatric Surgery Center, North Shore Medical Center
+- Medical Director Bariatric Surgery Center, North Shore Medical Center

 - Associate Professor in Surgery, Harvard Medical School